 General requirements for emergency preparedness and response for nuclear and radiological emergencies are defined by new "Crisis" legislation (Law No.238/2000 Coll., Law No. 239/2000 Coll., Law No.240/2000 Coll., Law No.241/2000 Coll., Governmental Decision No.462/200039), which were approved by Government and Parliament, and came into force from 1st Jan 2001.
 New "Crisis" legislation creates basis for preparation of the National Emergency Response plans, which are now under preparation.
-Each ministry, organisation (licensee) has defined their own responsibilities; the interfaces between them are defined in "Crisis" legislation and relating Laws or Regulations.
+Each ministry, organization (licensee) has defined their own responsibilities; the interfaces between them are defined in "Crisis" legislation and relating Laws or Regulations.
 For radiological emergency beside "Crisis" legislation, the Law No.18/1997 Coll. - Atomic Act and its Regulations are important; in these legislation documents the obligations, responsibilities of licensees for use of nuclear energy and practice with radiation sources are defined.

-The Czech Government has established bilateral agreements with neighbouring countries and has signed a memorandum of understanding with the IAEA in the case of nuclear or radiological emergency.
+The Czech Government has established bilateral agreements with neighboring countries and has signed a memorandum of understanding with the IAEA in the case of nuclear or radiological emergency.

 To deal with emergency situation the Regional (District) Authorities on the territory of which the NPP is located (by Law No. 425/1990 Coll.) draw up a Regional (District) emergency plans an off-site emergency plan.
-They shall verify emergency preparedness and shall provide a co-ordinated procedure for rescue, emergency, expert and other services, administrative offices, municipalities, natural persons and legal entities in eliminating the consequences after accident during emergency situation.
+They shall verify emergency preparedness and shall provide a co-ordinate procedure for rescue, emergency, expert and other services, administrative offices, municipalities, natural persons and legal entities in eliminating the consequences after accident during emergency situation.
 The notification (initial and additional information on course and consequences of accident) of health officials is part of mentioned plans.

-By the legislation SUJB, the NPP and the Local Authorities liase to ensure that the on-site and ofsite emergency plans are compatible.
-Agreement has to be reached before emergency plans can be approved.
+By the legislation SUJB, the NPP and the Local Authorities are obliged to ensure that the onsite and of-site emergency plans are compatible.
+Agreement has to be reached before emergency plans can be approved (see additional remark 1, page 17).